 Wait for your generator to cool down before returning it to its designated storage area.
 Take extra care to keep your generator clean and free from any potential damage while in storage.

 The importance of choosing the right generator cannot be understated.
 Firstly, you need to calculate the total amount of Watts you need to get from your generator, taking into account the starting wattage for certain items, which will be higher than their typical running amount.
 Each item you have chosen, from appliances to simple lighting, should have the wattage they use indicated on them.

 Naturally, your chosen generator needs to be able to accommodate the amount you intend to use comfortably.
-For further advice though, look at our very useful Which Generator Should I Order? page, to help inform your decision.
+For further advice though, look at our very useful Generator Buying Guide, to help inform your decision.

 Nobody wants to experience a power cut, but the unfortunate reality is that they do happen and they are more common than you would think.
-So to ensure you can always provide your home with the power you need for those essential items, check out our latest selection of quality generators here at SGS and be sure to follow this guide in the future.
+So to ensure you can always provide your home with the power you need for those essential items, check out our latest selection of quality generators here at SGS.